Maritime Women's Football League

 The Maritime Women's Football League (MWFL) is a Canadian football league in eastern Canada.
 It was Canada's first all-female full-contact football competition when it began operating in 2004.

 Since it was established, the League has grown from two to four teams.
-They hail from the three major cities of New Brunswick (Fredericton, Moncton, and Saint John) along with a team from Halifax, Nova Scotia.
+They hail from the three major cities of New Brunswick (Fredericton, Moncton and Saint John) along with a team from Halifax, Nova Scotia.
 A fifth team, on Prince Edward Island, played in the 2019 MWFL season before the COVID-19 pandemic.

-The current MWFL title holders are the Halifax Xplosion and Saint John Storm, who tied the 2022 championship game in triple overtime and shared the title.
+The current MWFL title holders are the Saint John Storm, who won the 2024 championship game 15–6 over the Halifax Xplosion.